List of Participants of EMPOC_2026

 • Cieślik-Boczula Katarzyna, University of Wrocław, Faculty of Chemistry

-• Kułacz Karol, University of Wrocław, Faculty of Chemistry
+• Kułacz Karol, University of Wrocław, Faculty of Chemistry, “High temperature deintercalation of DMSO smectite” (oral 10′)

-• Orzechowski Kazimierz, University of Wrocław, Faculty of Chemistry
+• Orzechowski Kazimierz, University of Wrocław, Faculty of Chemistry, “Dielectric methods in assessing the cleanliness of surgical margins in breast cancer” (oral 20′)

 • Wrzeszcz Władysław, University of Wrocław, Faculty of Chemistry